 Bone marrow sample (biopsy)

-Your specialist may want to take a sample of marrow (biopsy) to be checked.
+Your doctor may want to take a sample of marrow (biopsy) to be checked.
 The sample is usually taken from the back of your hip bone (pelvis).
 You’ll be given an injection of local anaesthetic to numb the area.
 The doctor will then pass a needle through the skin into the bone, and draw a small sample of liquid marrow (called a bone marrow aspirate) into a syringe.

 After this, the doctor will take a small core of marrow from the bone (a trephine biopsy).
 Both samples will be looked at later under a microscope.

 The test can be done on the ward or in the outpatients department.
 The whole procedure takes about 15 minutes.
 It may be uncomfortable when the marrow is drawn into the syringe, but this should only last for a few seconds.

 You may feel bruised and sore for a few days after the test.
 You can take mild painkillers to help with this.

 Treatment for essential thrombocythaemia

 Treatment for ET aims is to reduce the risk of complications, particularly blood clots.
 Your doctor will check your condition with regular blood tests.